Skip to main content

 Creating your first tagger

 This section explains the process of creating a tagger via our web UI.
 A tagger that detects when battery output power exceeds a certain threshold will be used as an example.
-If working through this example with our web UI open, you need to substitute your own data sources and metadata fields.
+You need to substitute your own data sources and metadata fields if working through this example with our web UI open.

 1. Accessing the event autotagging dashboard